 Another suggestion is to minimize your junk mail.
 Do you really need all those catalogs??

-- Catalogs not only clutter up your home and workspace, their production and delivery leaves a big carbon footprint.
+- Catalogs not only clutter up your home and workspace but their production and delivery also leave a big carbon footprint.

 - When you receive a catalog that you don’t read or purchase from, contact the company to be removed from their mailing list.